-WELDING ECONOMICS

-A close look at welding manufacturing economics with specifics in welding productivity, do's goal, method for computing operation factor, putting it all together, and summary of key concepts.
-Reduce weld metal volume, reduce arc time per weldment, reduce rejects, rework, and scrap, reduce work effort, reduce motion and delay time, method for computing operating factor, and understanding welding productivity.
+WELDING ECONOMICS (3 credits) A close look at welding manufacturing economics with specifics in welding productivity, do's goal, method for computing operation factor, putting it all together and summary of key concepts.
+Reduce weld metal volume, reduce arc time per weldment, reduce rejects, rework and scrap, reduce work effort, reduce motion and delay time, method for computing operating factor and understanding welding productivity.

-STEEL WELDING LAB
+WELDING LAB I

-Student will gain the proper skills to operate all shop equipment and produce quality welds in order to pass specific weld position tests.
+(6 credits) Student will gain the proper skills to operate all shop equipment and produce quality welds in order to pass specific weld position tests.
 Lab safety; working on a class room project; apply proper technique on 10ga steel to accomplish 2F position GMAW-Pulse; apply proper technique on 3/8 steel to accomplish 2F position GMAW-Pulse; manipulate hand held plasma equipment in a skillful assignment; use of carbon arc gouging equipment in a productive manner; demonstrate the ability to properly operate an oxy-fuel cutting torch; apply proper technique on 12ga steel to accomplish various positions with GTAW; apply proper technique on 3/8 steel in various positions to accomplish GMAW-spray; and demonstrating proper techniques in various positions with GMAW-S on 10ga material.

-ALUMINUM WELDING LAB
+WELDING LAB II

-The student will gain the proper skill to operate all shop equipment and produce quality welds on aluminum in order to pass specific weld position tests.
-Band saw operations, demonstrating proper techniques in various positions with GMAW process, demonstrating proper techniques in various positions with GMAW-P process, demonstrating proper techniques in various positions with GTAW process, and fabrication of a classroom project out of aluminum material.
+(7 credits) The student will gain the proper skill to operate all shop equipment and produce quality welds on aluminum and steel in order to pass specific weld position tests.
+Band saw operations, demonstrating proper techniques in various positions with GMAW/GTAW/SMAW/GMAW-P process, demonstrating proper techniques in various positions and fabrication of a classroom project out of aluminum material.

-QUALITY & PRODUCTIVITY IMPROVEMENT

-Quality and productivity improvement.
+QUALITY & PRODUCTIVITY IMPROVEMENT (2 credits) Quality and productivity improvement.
 Will appeal to everyone concerned with enhancing productivity in the Welding workplace.
-Reviews management systems for welding supervisors, requirements of welds, welding instruction, application of welding standards, welding inspection, health, safety, work reports, and records.
+Reviews management systems for welding supervisors, requirements of welds, welding instruction, application of welding standards, welding inspection, health, safety, work reports and records.